 - Next, tap History (looks like a clock) at the bottom.

 Clear Individual Apple News History:

-Simply swipe left from right on a specific story to reveal a menu.
+Simply swipe left on a specific story to reveal a menu.
 Then, hit the Delete button to clear it away.

-If you want to clean up history and recommendations at once, tap on Clear at the top right.
+If you want to clean up history and recommendations at the same time, tap Clear at the top right.
 Now, you have three options:

 - Clear History: Will delete only history

 - Clear Recommendations: To wipe out only recommendations